enloe92/med-tracker-server/README.md

 #### Games Endpoints

-The User currently cannot POST games, all of that comes from what is already in the database The user will get the games 1 of 3 ways, all games will output in the following format:
+The User currently cannot POST types of medication, all of that comes from what is already in the database The user will get the notes 1 of 3 ways, all notes will output in the following format:

 ```json
 [